GoodhandSolutions/terraform-snowflake-playground/README.md

 ## Security / Permissions

 This Playground primarily relies on Snowflake [Managed Access Schemas](https://docs.snowflake.com/en/user-guide/security-access-control-configure#creating-managed-access-schemas).
 Using Managed Access Schemas means that the users who created the object, are not able to control the grants on that object.
-In the Playground, only the `ACCOUNTADMIN` role is able to control the grants on objects.
+In the Playground, only the owning role (defined in the Snowflake Provider configuration), and those roles that inherit it are able to control the grants on objects.

-> :information_source: **Note:** Even though an `ACCOUNTADMIN` can manual grant permissions on objects in the Playground, they *should not*.
+> :information_source: **Note:** Even though the roles with ownership on the Playground objects can manual grant permissions on objects in the Playground, they *should not*.
 If users are requesting manual grants, then they are likely abusing the purpose of the Playground environment.

 **Principles:**

 - Objects created in the Playground are only usable by the role that created them (or another role that inherits the creating role).
 - Additional grants in the Playground **must not** be created.
 If users need to share data between themselves or roles, the Playground is *not* the place to do it.
+- An administration role should be the owner of the Playground

+> It is recommended to use `SYSADMIN` or `ACCOUNTADMIN` as the owners of the Playground.
+Which of these is most appropriate is likely to depend on how you operate your account.
+There are pros and cons to using either:
+>
+> - Using `SYSADMIN` follows the principle of least privilege (any role below `SYSADMIN` is likely to not have the necessary permissions to properly manage the Playground, but this may vary depending on the configuration of your Snowflake account)
+> - Using `ACCOUNTADMIN` ensures that only top-level administrators can manage the Playground and the objects within it.

 The operation of these principles is illustrated in *Diagram 1*.